 “Our coordinator is Mrs. Ruth Morales de Morales, known by her nickname “Tita,” who has been our coordinator for 40 years.
 Mrs. Morales, her husband, and her son (the actual director) run the entire school,” said Yefiny.

-“During our visit to the school, we were able to meet the school facilities and learn how their daily routine goes by.
-The school at all levels follows a rigorous educational program, which is beneficial to the children.
+“During our visit to the school, we met the school facilities and learned how their daily routine goes by.
+The school at all levels follows a rigorous educational program that benefits the children.
 Along with a well-discipline program, the school is famous nationally for having a modest but well-placed computer program and computerized controls for parental access to follow up with the children’s education, transportation, grading, participation, homework support, etc., a unique approach in the country.
 The school is also known for having one of the best marching bands and music programs of this level in the country, which they use to motivate students for better educational performance.”

 “Children Incorporated has donated some industrial kitchen sinks this year to help these children continue their education.
 During our visit, we watched these kids work in their different areas.
 They gave us valuable information about their learning techniques and classes and demonstrated their abilities in each region,” said Yefiny.